Soothing Your Child’s Cold

 - Avoid combination products such as expectorant/antihistamine or cough expectorant/cough suppressant.
 These may work against each other.
 Some components, such as antihistamines, may not work at all for a virus -- they can't help unless part of the cold is actually from an allergy.

 - Read labels carefully.
 Many cold medicines contain a fever and pain reliever such as acetaminophen.
 You don't need to give a separate dose to relieve aches and fever.
 If you do, you may be "double dosing."
 This can be dangerous for your child.
-If your child has a stuffy or runny nose but no aches, avoid analgesics.
+If your child has a stuffy or runny nose but no aches, avoid pain relievers such as acetaminophen.

 - Follow dosing recommendations closely, especially with infants.
-Consult a doctor before giving any over-the-counter medicine to a child under age 2.
+Consult a doctor before giving any over-the-counter medicine to a child under age 4 years of age.

 - Consider generic cold medicines.
 They're cheaper, but have the same active ingredients as brand name medicines.
 They may also contain only one ingredient, which makes it easier to target specific symptoms without double dosing.